Doctor of Philosophy in Industrial Engineering

 - Adequate preparation in mathematics, science, and industrial engineering

-Prospective students not meeting the conditions for unconditional admission may be granted probationary admission if their GPA is 2.6 or greater.
+Prospective students not meeting the conditions for unconditional admission may be granted probationary admission under certain conditions, including low test scores, subject to the approval of the graduate advisor.
 Students granted probationary admission must achieve a GPA of at least 3.0 for the first 9 hours completed at UTA.
 Unconditional admission may then be granted.
 Other conditions, such as deficiency courses, may be specified by the Graduate Advisor.

 The admission decision is deferred if sufficient information is not available.